shapelets/khiva-use-cases/energy/electric-consumption-rate-python/README.md

 # Electric Consumption Rate

 ## Summary

-On this case study we will analyse the energy data from 100 commercial/ industrial sites and find out that the consumption rates assigned to each site are correct.
+In this use case we analyse the energy data from 100 commercial/ industrial sites and find out that the consumption rates assigned to each site are correct.

-We are going to use a predictive modelling to perform this analysis.
+We use a predictive modelling to perform this analysis.

-The full use case is going to be based on a geographical research, features extraction to identify the time series and similarity research to get conclusions about the correct use of the electric consumption rates.
+The analyis performed to find out the correct use of electrict consumption rates is based on:
+- Geographical research.
+- Features extraction to identify the time series where to apply a predictive modelling.
+- Similarity research.

-We are considering that consumption rates are assigned according to the kind of sub-industry sites are stablished.
+We are considering that consumption rates are assigned according to the kind of sub-industry sites are established.

-In this use case, we are using Khiva library to re-dimension the data, extract the features and compose the features matrix for the predictive modelling and obtain similarities between sites of interest.
+Khiva library is used to re-dimension the data, extract the features and compose the features matrix for the predictive modelling and obtain similarities between sites of interest.

 ## Data